flozz/stone.js/README.md

 ### Stone.lazyPgettext

-Same as `Stone.pgettext` but returns a `Stone.lazyPString` instead of a `String`.
+Same as `Stone.pgettext` but returns a `Stone.LazyPString` instead of a `String`.

 ### Stone.npgettext

-Translates the given strings to the current language with plural support and using a context argument.
+Translates the given strings to the current language with plural support and using a context argument to solve ambiguities ([read more](https://www.gnu.org/software/gettext/manual/gettext.html#Using-contexts-for-solving-ambiguities)).

     String: Stone.npgettext( <context>, <string>, <stringPlural>, <number> [, locale] );
     String: Stone.npgettext( <context>, <string>, <stringPlural>, <number> [, replacements] [, locale] );

 **params:**

-* `context`: The string context.
+* `context`: The context of the string.
 * `string`: The string to translate, in English singular form.
 * `stringPlural`: The string to translate, in English plural form.
 * `number`: The number that determines plural forms